flancia-coop/doc.anagora.org/social-coop-tech-group.md

 ## 2024-07-01

 - Here: [[flancian]] [[evan boehs]]
+- [[evan boehs]] working:
+    - on bookmarking software, Fediverse compatible
+        - sounds like [[betula]] / in that space
+        - but Evan is focusing more on the community aspects
+        - 20k lines of code in!
+    - actually joining a company soon, contracting
 - [[flancian]] dealing with hardware issues as half the time
-- [[evan boehs]] working:
-    - on bookmarking software,
+    - tied up with work as well
+    - limited amount of time dedicated to social.coop
+        - including CWG and organizing circle

 ## 2024-06-01
 Here: [[flancian]] trying to bump to the latest security patch :)